When do the Winter 2014/15 Training Runs start?

 What if I want to increase the distance?

-The key benefit of running out-and-back courses (often with everyone turning at the same time) is everyone finishing back at base more or less together.
+The key benefit of running out-and-back courses (often with everyone turning at the same time) is that everyone finishes back at base more or less together.

 We can know in advance the approximate location of the turning-point of the faster front-runners.
 This makes the runs easier to manage, particularly should the need arise for a vehicle to pick up an injured runner.